thomastay/saz-tools/README.md

 [The `sazdump` image] and [the `sazserve` image] allows you to execute the tools described above.
 They are built automatically on the top of the tag `latest` from the [scratch image].

-The following [tags] are available for the `prantlf/saztools` image:
+The following tags are available for the `prantlf/sazdump` and `prantlf/sazserve` images:

 - `latest`